 From Slaps to Serious Time

+Theft focuses on the value of what was stolen and the circumstances of the act.
+Missouri groups theft under the broader category of stealing, including related crimes like burglary and robbery.
 For basic theft, taking something valued under $150 usually results in a misdemeanour charge, with a fine or up to a year in jail.
-As the value increases—particularly above $750—or if specific items like firearms are involved, the charge escalates to a felony, which could mean several years in prison.
+As the value increases, particularly above $750, or if specific items like firearms are involved, the charge escalates to a felony, which could mean several years in prison.

 Burglary and robbery are more about how the crime occurs.
 Burglary involves entering a building unlawfully with the intent to commit a crime, often theft.
-First-degree burglary, where someone else is present or a weapon is involved, is a Class B felony and can lead to 5–15 years in prison.
+First-degree burglary, where someone else is present or a weapon is involved, is a Class B felony and can lead to around ten years in prison.

 With no one present, second-degree burglary is treated as a Class D felony.
 Robbery, on the other hand, involves taking property by force or threat.
 First-degree robbery, which includes threats of serious injury or actual harm, is a Class A felony and carries the heaviest penalties.
 Second-degree robbery, which involves less severe threats or force, is typically a Class B felony.